Vyral/base-template/_posts/2019-01-21-everyday-encinitas-ablantis-dental.md

 There are many tools a dentist uses, and Claudia’s dentistry changed many years ago when she changed the technology she uses.
 If one of her patients needs a crown, for instance, they only need to make one visit now.

 Claudia cites her listening skills as one of the primary reasons patients choose her.
-Family is important to Claudia, just like it is with me, and **one of my favorite things about her practice is how she continues to grow and nurture and grow the relationships she has with her clients**.
+Family is important to Claudia, just like it is with me, and **one of my favorite things about her practice is how she continues to grow and nurture the relationships she has with her clients**.
 She likes to work with people, and she explains that she does a better job if she knows the patient she’s treating.

 {% include pullquote.html %}